tharumbun/astro-paper/src/content/blog/arc-browser.md

 This week I started using a new web browser called Arc.
 It is still in beta, but quite stable.
 I signed up for the invite-only list in March, but didn't have a chance to really use it.
 Last week, a geeky friend shared the link to the waitlist, and I immediately checked my email inbox to grab the link to download it (Mac only for now).

 After a day, Arc has become my default browser.
-Well, two other browsers I use every day are Mozilla Firefox and Google Chrome.
+Well, three other browsers I use every day are Mozilla Firefox, Google Chrome, and Opera (built-in free VPN).

 Two things I like about Arc: first, its super minimalistic user interface (distraction-free in a world of digital distractions).
 And second, it comes with a built-in ad-blocking feature, which is great for blocking annoying ads.